HigherOrderCO/Bend/GUIDE.md

 has a depth of 16, we have `2^16 = 65536 pixels`, which is enough to fill all cores of an RTX 4090.
 Moreover, since `demo_shader` isn't doing many allocations, it can operate entirely inside the GPU's "shared memory" (L1 cache).
-Each local GPU thread has a local space of 64 IC nodes.
+Each GPU thread has a local space of 64 IC nodes.
 Functions that don't need more than that, like `demo_shader`, can run up to 5x faster!

 On my GPU, it performs `22,000 MIPS` out of the box, and `40000+ MIPS` with a tweak on the generated CUDA file (doubling the `TPC`, which doubles the number